-In December 2015, Hawaii water filed a GRC for its Ka'anapali water system requesting an additional \$1.7 million in revenues for 2016.
-The application requests recovery for approximately \$3.0 million in capital investments in the system since 2012.
-If approved, the Company anticipates rates would become effective in the fourth quarter of 2016.
+In December of 2015, Hawaii Water filed a GRC for its Ka'anapali water system requesting an additional \$1.7 million in revenues on an annual basis.
+The application requested recovery for approximately \$3.0 million in capital investments in the system since 2012.
+During the second quarter of 2016, we achieved a full settlement with all interveners in the amount of \$1.1 million.
+On September 12, 2016, the Hawaii Public Utilities Commission (HPUC) authorized the rate increase.
+New rates became effective on October 18, 2016.